rstephenrrtx/sample-room-java/WeatherRoom.md

 Note:  All lowercase to process, mixed case for readability.

-While we process the `/weatherlike` command, let's parse the `remainder` variable to determine if we have five (5) numbers.
+The method will parse the commandline input into the `firstWord` and `remainder` String variables.
+While we process the `/weatherlike` command, let's parse the `remainder` variable into a new variable `zipCode` to determine if we have five (5) numbers.
 No need in making a call to the REST API if we don't have numbers (due to the limits of the free service).
 We'll also add some feedback to the room visitor so they know something is going on.

 Add `String zipCode;` to the beginning of the method.

-Just before the `default` of the `switch` statement, insert this code:
+Just before the `default` of the `switch` statement, insert this code (or similar):

 ```java
                case "/weatherlike":